awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 + `linuxParameters` – When specifying Linux\-specific options that are applied to the container, for `capabilities` the `add` parameter is not supported\.
 The `devices`, `sharedMemorySize`, and `tmpfs` parameters are not supported\.
 For more information, see [Linux Parameters](task_definition_parameters.md#container_definition_linuxparameters)\.
 + `volumes` – Fargate tasks only support bind mount host volumes, so the `dockerVolumeConfiguration` parameter is not supported\.
 For more information, see [Volumes](task_definition_parameters.md#volumes)\.

-To ensure that your task definition validates for use with the Fargate launch type, you can specify the following when you register the task definition:
+To ensure that your task definition validates for use with Fargate, you can specify the following when you register the task definition:
 + In the AWS Management Console, for the **Requires Compatibilities** field, specify `FARGATE`\.
 + In the AWS CLI, specify the `--requires-compatibilities` option\.
 + In the Amazon ECS API, specify the `requiresCompatibilities` flag\.

 ### Network Mode<a name="fargate-tasks-networkmode"></a>

-Fargate task definitions require that the network mode is set to `awsvpc`\.
+Amazon ECS task definitions for Fargate require that the network mode is set to `awsvpc`\.
 The `awsvpc` network mode provides each task with its own elastic network interface\.
 For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.

 A network configuration is also required when creating a service or manually running tasks\.
 For more information, see [Task Networking](#fargate-tasks-services-networking)\.

 ### Task CPU and Memory<a name="fargate-tasks-size"></a>

-Fargate task definitions require that you specify CPU and memory at the task level\.
+Amazon ECS task definitions for Fargate require that you specify CPU and memory at the task level\.
 Although you can also specify CPU and memory at the container level for Fargate tasks, this is optional\.
 Most use cases are satisfied by only specifying these resources at the task level\.
 The table below shows the valid combinations of task\-level CPU and memory\.

 | CPU value | Memory value |